NaLelqGoshkaFerarito/preprocessor/README.md

 ![](https://i.imgur.com/ZfLUd5L.png)

+With this freshly acquired knowledge you can make your embedded code much better.
+For more information that can be used in your embedded practice, we recommend reading stringizing (https://gcc.gnu.org/onlinedocs/cpp/Stringizing.html#Stringizing) and concatenation (https://gcc.gnu.org/onlinedocs/cpp/Concatenation.html#Concatenation)

 ## Conditionals
 Preprocessor conditionals are a lot like if statements.
 They are most often used if you want to exclude some code based on, for example, operating system or the hardware it is ran on.